 What is tea?

 If all tea comes from one plant, you may wonder why there are so many different kinds of tea on the market today?
 The answer lies in how the tea is processed.
-Distinct types of tea such as white, green, oolong, black and puerh arise from how and where the plant is grown, which part of the leaf is harvested and in which season, and the processing steps after harvest.
+Distinct types of tea such as white, green, oolong, black and puerh come from how and where the plant is grown, which part of the leaf is harvested and in which season, and the processing steps after harvest.

 Let’s explore each one separately.